 OXFORD INCLUDED MORE than a few booksellers of calling in my days of university book buying, the ‘aristocrats,’ as Peter Eaton called them.
 Many of its bookshops were high up the bookselling ladder that I have described, although they included a broad church of personality, resonance and outlook.

-The war horse that was Thornton’s, at this time in its dotage, old man Thornton similarly (he it was seated and dozing at its back desk, I was told), was gloriously tumbledown, positioned like a trade gendarme in the centre of the Broad.
-Various tributaries flowed from its cashpoint delta, and it was arranged as defiant as a musical coda with no resolution.
-A rostrum of rooms, big or small, that had as many books laid on the floor in front of the book shelves as upon them; connected by staircases, resting spaces to recover your breath; littered with nooks and crannies, some so tight that you could barely breathe when inside them.
-It was a many tiered, multi-volume scrum that defied health and safety yet always made perfect sense to the true bibliophile, who needed no compass to steer a course from reportage to belles lettres, through the literary criticism, stopping off at French modernist poetry, though never finding a fire exit – the shop’s undoing in the end.
+The bookselling war horse that was Thornton’s was positioned like a trade gendarme in the centre of the Broad; it set a high standard for others to follow.
+By this time it was in its dotage, old man Thornton similarly (he it was dozing at its back desk, I was told), and was recklessly tumbledown.
+It was arranged as defiant as a musical coda with no resolution.
+Various tributaries flowed from its cashpoint delta.
+A rostrum of rooms, big or small, that had as many books laid on the floor in front of the book shelves as upon them were connected by staircases, resting spaces to recover your breath, and each similarly littered with nooks and crannies, some so tight that you could barely breathe when inside them.
+It was a many tiered, multi-volume scrum that defied health and safety yet always made perfect sense to the true bibliophile.
+He or she needed no compass to steer a course from reportage to belles lettres, through the literary criticism, stopping off at French modernist poetry, though never finding a fire exit – the shop’s undoing in the end.
 The shop may have been less exciting than I describe, but I fancy it may have taken Stanley longer to find Livingstone inside it than in the African jungle.
-I recall Brian Aldiss’ first novel, The Brightfount Diaries, was set here; he had worked there in the 1950s.
+I recall Brian Aldiss’ first novel, The Brightfount Diaries, was set here; he had worked in the shop during the 1950s.

-The more functional and economical Robin Waterfield’s was toward the railway station and escape to the outside world; its broom cupboard first floor entrance was in denial of its vast stretch above and beyond.
-Its supposed regard for book democracy and the common man was a cynical strategy, commercial and careless: it paraded itself as the antidote to pretension by mixing the commonplace with the august, confusing the cheap and tatty with the collectible and prized.
-I didn’t think that much of the shop and am not sure why that was so, but I assumed that they paid for their stock by the weight rather than by content (and when I sold books to them later, I discovered that they did – the weightier the collection, the less they paid, the perfect antidote to ordinance and good sense).
+The more functional and economical Robin Waterfield’s was toward the railway station and escape to the outside world.
+It had a broom cupboard first floor entrance which was in denial of its vast stretch above and beyond.
+It paraded itself as the antidote to pretension by mixing the commonplace with the august, confusing the cheap and tatty with the collectible and prized, but this supposed regard for book democracy and the common man was a cynical strategy, all too commercial and much too careless: I didn’t think that much of the shop and am not sure why that was so, but I assumed that they paid for their stock by the weight rather than by content (and when I sold books to them later, I discovered that in fact they did – the weightier the collection, the less they paid, the perfect antidote to ordinance and good sense).
 I felt it improved greatly when it repositioned at the bottom of the High and took on more didactic ways; in fact its final owner closed the shop to become a teacher.